markkimsal/laravel-docker-platform/README.md

   * SKIP_CONFIG_CACHE
   * ENABLE_ARTISAN_SCHEDULE

-You _MUST_ set `ENABLE_ARTISAN_SCHEDULE` to some value, either 0 to disable artisan cron schedule or any other value to enable it.
-Before this variable was available artisan scheduling was always on.

 # Config cache
 One of the start-up scripts will cache the config with artisan.
 You can skip this step for local development by setting the environment variable